 - 4.12 Green infrastructure consists of strategic networks of accessible, multifunctional sites such as parks, woodland, informal open spaces, nature reserves, wildlife corridors such as rhynes and hedgerows and historic sites.
 Green infrastructure serves a number of important uses and the emphasis within this policy is on enhancing existing provision and ensuring that new development makes a positive contribution towards the provision of new green infrastructure. - 4.13 The growth and development of Weston-super-Mare up to 2026 has an important role to play in helping to deliver on a range of regeneration issues including providing a broader range of jobs, provision of training and helping to improve the range of local skills.
-South and Central Wards in Weston-super-Mare have been identified as being in the top 2% most deprived wards in the country and there exists a range of social, environmental and economic issues that need to be addressed as part of the regeneration of the town, especially in terms of access to employment and training opportunities.

-- 4.14 Weston-super-Mare has the benefit of being a predominantly flat town which lends itself to the promotion of walking and cycling as sustainable modes of transport.
+South and Central Wards in Weston-super-Mare have been identified as being in the top 2% most deprived wards in the country and there exists a range of social, environmental and economic issues that need to be addressed as part of the regeneration of the town, especially in terms of access to employment and training opportunities. - 4.14 Weston-super-Mare has the benefit of being a predominantly flat town which lends itself to the promotion of walking and cycling as sustainable modes of transport.

 Any new development should consider how it integrates and connects with the rest of the town in terms of accessibility by foot and bicycle.
-Development of the urban extension must ensure that direct, safe pedestrian and cycle routes are provided to the town centre and seafront to ensure its integration with the rest of the town. - 4.15 At Weston-super-Mare the main approaches to the town centre and seafront create a boulevard effect of direct routes, rather than through routes or ring roads that may be found in other towns.
+Development of the urban extension must ensure that direct, safe pedestrian and cycle routes are provided to the town centre and seafront to ensure its integration with the rest of the town.

+4.15 At Weston-super-Mare the main approaches to the town centre and seafront create a boulevard effect of direct routes, rather than through routes or ring roads that may be found in other towns.
 These routes create the first impressions of Weston-super-Mare and therefore any development along these approaches will be of an exceptional design to enhance their appearance.
 Public realm improvements, tree planting, public art and landscaping will also be sought along these routes.

-- 4.16 The policy applies within the redefined settlement boundary of Weston-super-Mare which will be extended to incorporate the new Weston Villages. - 4.17 Further planning policy guidance including a master plan framework and delivery plan for Weston Villages, and the Sites and Policies Development Plan Document will provide detailed guidance to deliver this strategy.
+- 4.16 In assessing the suitability of development proposals the Council will assess the economic, social and environmental dimensions.
+The policy applies to development within and adjoining the settlement boundary of Weston-super-Mare.
+Flexibility is introduced to permit new sustainable development of up to around 75 units on sites adjacent to the settlement boundary of Weston-super-Mare.
+Sites of up to about 75 dwellings will generally be able to be assimilated into the existing urban framework and are unlikely to result in the infrastructure and environmental impacts generated by larger developments which need to be properly assessed through a development plan.
+Larger sites must come forward as allocations so that they can be consulted upon as part of the plan process, their impacts can be assessed in advance and any necessary mitigation measures identified at the outset. - 4.17 Further planning policy guidance including a master plan framework and delivery plan for Weston Villages, and Local Plans will provide detailed guidance to deliver this strategy.
 Development will primarily be delivered through private investment.
 As a landowner the council will ensure that its land is used effectively to meet the wider Core Strategy objectives and will, where appropriate, work closely with other landowning interests and developers. - 4.18 The council will work in conjunction with the landowners, developers, the Homes and Communities Agency, the main service providers, the local community and other key stakeholders to deliver this strategy.